GStechschulte/gstechschulte.github.io/content/posts/hierarchical-regression-missing-data/index.md

         w[1,1]      0.49      0.03      0.49      0.45      0.53   1002.80      1.00
         w[2,0]      0.11      5.30     -0.03     -7.42      9.98    893.63      1.00
         w[2,1]      3.05      0.07      3.05      2.93      3.15    891.06      1.01

     Number of divergences: 0

 This summary shows us the estimated parameters, including group-specific intercepts (alpha) and weights for each parameter.
-Importantly, we'll see that the weight for the third parameter (cutting wait time) in Product Group 1 is effectively zero, as expected.
+Importantly, we'll see that the weight for the third parameter (cutting wait time) in Product group 1 is effectively zero as expected.
 We can now use the model to make predictions.

 ```python